INVESTOR ALERT: Monteverde & Associates PC Continues to Investigate the Following Merger

 - Oops!Something went wrong.Please try again later.

-NEW YORK, NY / ACCESSWIRE / September 28, 2021 / Juan Monteverde, founder and managing partner at Monteverde & Associates PC, a national securities firm rated Top 50 in the 2018-2020 ISS Securities Class Action Services Report and headquartered at the Empire State Building in New York City, is investigating:
+NEW YORK, NY / ACCESSWIRE / October 1, 2021 /Juan Monteverde, founder and managing partner at Monteverde & Associates PC, a national securities firm rated Top 50 in the 2018-2020 ISS Securities Class Action Services Report and headquartered at the Empire State Building in New York City, is investigating:

 Medallia, Inc. (NYSE:MDLA) relating to its proposed acquisition by Thoma Bravo.
 Under the terms of the agreement, MDLA shareholders will receive $34.00 in cash per share they own.
 Click here for more information: http://monteverdelaw.com/case/medallia-inc. It is free and there is no cost or obligation to you.

-County Bancorp, Inc. (NASDAQ:ICBK) relating to its proposed acquisition by Nicolet Bancshares, Inc. (NCBS) Under the terms of the agreement, ICBK shareholders will receive either 0.48 shares of NCBS or $37.18 in cash per share they own.
-Click here for more information: http://monteverdelaw.com/case/county-bancorp-inc. It is free and there is no cost or obligation to you.
+Intersect ENT, Inc. (NASDAQ:XENT) relating to its proposed acquisition by Medtronic plc.
+Under the terms of the agreement, XENT shareholders will receive $28.25 in cash per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/intersect-ent-inc. It is free and there is no cost or obligation to you.

 Severn Bancorp, Inc. (NASDAQ:SVBI) relating to its proposed acquisition by Shore Bancshares, Inc. Under the terms of the agreement, SVBI shareholders will receive 0.6207 share of Shore Bancshares common stock and $1.59 in cash per share they own.
 Click here for more information: http://monteverdelaw.com/case/severn-bancorp-inc. It is free and there is no cost or obligation to you.